LG has introduced a television with batteries that you can move around the house: StanbyME | Technology

 At the moment no more details about this model have been transferred, but with what is known, it seems more or less clear what its advantages and part of its limitations will be, although it would also be good to know the weight it will have, a key aspect to move the television.

-Besides this, LG has also announced Objet, a model that is neither mounted nor anchored, but rather its 65 inches are supported against the wall.
+Besides this, LG has also announced Objet, a team that does not mount or anchor, but rather its 65 inches are supported against the wall.
 With an OLED Evo panel and the approach to adapt it to different types of life and spaces, this great model also promises to surprise us.

 In LG they have not informed about the price that StanbyME and Objet will have, most likely, all the details will be known in the next few weeks.